biojava/biojava.github.io/wiki/BioJava:CookBook1.7.md

 -   [How to calculate a structure superimposition?](BioJava:CookBook:PDB:align "wikilink")
 -   [How to interact with Jmol?](BioJava:CookBook:PDB:Jmol "wikilink")
+-   [How to serialize to a
+    database?](BioJava:CookBook:PDB:hibernate "wikilink")

 ### Protein Alignments and Secondary Structure Prediction with STRAP (by Christophe Gille)